The Battle over Ethnic Studies

 The model curriculum received significant criticism during its development process.
 For example, The California Legislative Jewish Caucus said the draft reflected “an anti-Jewish bias.”
 A coalition of Armenian, Assyrian, Hellenic, Hindu, Jewish, and Korean civic groups said the draft advanced “a political agenda that should not be taught as unchallenged truth in our state’s public schools.”

 The final version of the model curriculum was modified to try to address these issues.
 “Try” is the operative word, though.
-School districts will need to pay attention as they make their ethnic studies classes a reality.
+School communities have struggled to find common ground.

 Warning to school districts